ECampbell37/AI_Tutor_SeniorProject/README.md

 ## ✨ Features

-- 🧑‍🏫 **Subject-Based Tutoring** – Learn by choosing from curated topic categories (e.g., Coding, Mythology, Astronomy).
+- 🧑‍🏫 **Subject-Based Tutoring** – Learn by choosing from a list of subjects (e.g., Coding, Mythology, Astronomy), or by creating your own!
 - 📝 **Interactive Quizzes** – After each session, receive a custom quiz based on your conversation.
 - 📄 **PDF Chat Mode** – Upload PDFs and ask questions about the contents directly.
 - 💬 **Free Chat Mode** – Open-ended conversation with the AI on any topic.